-She was Head of the School of Landscape Architecture at Edinburgh College of Art (ECA) from 1989-2000 and continues to teach history and theory of Landscape Architecture at all levels.
-She is joint Programme Director of the Landscape and Wellbeing - MSc programme at ECA and supervises a number of PhD students in areas relevant to her research.
+Catharine was educated at the Universities of Southampton and Edinburgh and has practised as a Landscape Architect in Vancouver, Canada, and in the UK.
+She was Head of the School of Landscape Architecture at Edinburgh College of Art (ECA) from 1989-2000 and continues to teach at all levels.
+She is joint Programme Director of the Landscape and Wellbeing MSc programme at ECA and has supervised a number of PhD students in areas relevant to her research.

-As Director of OPENspace, Catharine has led numerous major research grants and collaborations, including highly-innovative research on ‘GreenHealth’ for the Scottish Government (2008-12) and the award-winning consortium, Inclusive Design for Getting Outdoors (I’DGO); cited by the World Health Organization, I'DGO research has had a significant impact on joined-up policy making and planning for healthy environments.
+As Director of OPENspace, Catharine has led numerous major research grants and collaborations, including highly-innovative research on ‘GreenHealth’ for the Scottish Government (2008-12) and the award-winning consortium, Inclusive Design for Getting Outdoors (I’DGO), focused on older people's quality of life.

 Recent research projects include studies funded by the National Institute of Health Research (NIHR) and ESRC on the effectiveness of Forestry Commission Scotland’s programme, ‘Woods In and Around Towns’ (WIAT), particularly on improving psychological wellbeing and child development outcomes in deprived communities.
 She led the £1.6m EPSRC-funded project, Mobility, Mood and Place (MMP), working with psychologists, neuroscientists, health geographers and gerontologists, as well as engaging Masters-level students in developing co-design with older people as a research tool.
 This work is continued under new projects on the Lifecourse of Place, funded by ESRC, and (as part of the Advanced Care Research Centre) by Legal and General Group plc.